On the Poincar\'e's generating function and the symplectic mid-point rule: Introduction

 \section{Introduction}

-A symplectic integrator for a Hamiltonian system is a numerical method which preserves the structure of the Hamiltonian vector field.
 From the available tools for constructing symplectic maps, the method of generating functions has been a cornerstone to understand the links between the geometry and topology of the phase space of Hamiltonian mechanical systems.
-Its relevance resides in the fact that this method is used for theoretical and applied results in contrast to other methods which are only valid for either theoretical or numerical applications, but not both.

 In his famous \emph{Les m\'ethodes nouvelles de la m\'ecanique c\'eleste} \cite{Poi99}, Poincar\'e develops the theory of integral invariants with applications to the study of periodic orbits in celestial mechanics.
-Poincar\'e constructed an exact differential 1-form defined on closed orbits with prescribed fixed period $T>0$, such that its exterior differential gives the canonical symplectic form on the phase space.
-Since the orbit was periodic he considered a section (the Poincar\'e's section) and a non-trivial map defined on the section (the Poincar\'e's map) such that the periodic orbit corresponds to a fixed point of the map.
-The imposed condition for the fixed point was that the first-return map must be \emph{non-reversing}.
-All these hypotheses will be important for the interpretation of the results described in this paper.
+Poincar\'e constructed a locally exact differential 1-form defined on closed orbits with prescribed fixed period $T>0$, such that its exterior differential gives the canonical symplectic form on the phase space.
+This 1-form is the differential of a function known as the Poincar\'e's generating function \cite{Wei72,KQ10} which is defined locally on a Lagrangian submanifold where it concides with a Liouvillian form.
+Since the orbit was periodic he considered a section\footnote{The term \emph{section} has a different meanning here than in holomogical algebra or vector bundles.} (the Poincar\'e's section) and a non-trivial map defined on such a section (the Poincar\'e's map) such that the periodic orbit corresponds to a fixed point of the map.
+The imposed condition for the fixed point was that the first-return map must be \emph{non-reversing} \cite{Poi99,Wei72}.